How do you calculate the prices for Shape Shifters: Agile?

 Where:

-• D covers the costs of getting your energy from the grid to you - and contributing to government energy schemes
+• D covers the costs of getting your energy from the grid to you - and contributing to government energy schemes.
+These costs are higher during the 4-7pm peak

 • W is the wholesale cost of electricity during the half-hour period

-Here are some examples to show how we work out your unit rate:
+Here are some examples to show how we work it out

 Peak example